 Where does a bird expert work?

-Employees at certain locations can spend significant amounts of time collecting field information and study birds in their natural habitat.
+Employees at certain locations can spend significant amounts of time collecting field information and studying birds in their natural habitat.
 Fieldwork may include travel to remote locations, including international travel.
 It can include foot travel, all kinds of weather conditions, and acceleration.
 Bird specialists also work in laboratories and can process data with a computer in an office setting.

-Most ornithologists work full time.
+Most ornithologists work full-time.
 They can work unpaid or extended hours during fieldwork, such as during the breeding season

 Although all ornithologists study birds, their job is different because different ornithologists may have different focuses on the study.
-For example, some dedicate their work to studying the evolution of birds, some studies how birds interact with their environment, and others can determine the population distribution of birds on the continents.
+For example, some dedicate their work to studying the evolution of birds, some study how birds interact with their environment, and others can determine the population distribution of birds on the continents.
 Research conducted by ornithologists and other biological scientists can be classified as basic or applied research.
 Initial research is simply conducted to broaden knowledge, while applied research aimed at finding solutions to problems such as challenges in the conservation of wild birds.

 Working with other scientists and biotechnologists in the collaborative team environment of birdwatchers may be required.
 Amateur bird watchers can make a significant contribution to the team, especially in understanding population change and migration.
 Bird watchers include data submitted by bird watchers to determine the impact of pollution, disease, and habitat loss.
 The information collected is applied to conservation efforts.

 Ornithologists study samples outside the laboratory or in the field, where they study birds in their natural environment.
 Those who conduct basic research must submit their research ideas and objectives to institutions such as universities and government agencies in order to receive funding for research projects.